KristenJZ/comm2100/content/notes/2023-09-12-notes-4th-week.md

 Theorist: Irwin Altman & Dalmas Taylor

+- the theorists were interested how closeness is developed - through mutual self-disclosure

 #### 1. Metaphor: Onion - everyone has their comfort level of sharing themselves

 1）Closeness develops if individuals proceed in a gradual, orderly fashion from superficial to intimate.